CrowdStrike/gcp-vm-manager-os-policy/README.md

     ```bash
     gcloud config set project cs-policy
     ```
 3. OPTIONAL: Export the CrowdStrike API keys as environment variables.
 Alternatively you can provide the keys as command line arguments.
+See `cs-policy create --help` for more information.

     ```bash
     export FALCON_CLIENT_ID=********
     export FALCON_CLIENT_SECRET=********
     export FALCON_CLOUD=********
     ```

+> [!IMPORTANT]
+> `FALCON_CLOUD` supports the following values `autodiscover`, `us-1`, `us-2`, `eu-1`, `us-gov-1`.
+If not provided, the tool will default to `autodiscover`.

 4. Run the tool.

     ```bash